CarrotyLemons/rust_control_algorithms/README.md

 };
 ```

-The step method can then be called to iterate the pid with the current measured result
+The `.step` method can then be called to iterate the pid with the current measured result

 ```rs
 let result = controller.step(3.5 as f64, 0.01);